militaryinvestor/militaryinvestor.github.io/_posts/2022-04-16-Which-Investment-Accounts-Should-I-Use.md

 In this article, I hope to give a prioritized list of which investment accounts to use first (based on how they benefit most military investors).

-> Note: The decision of types of investment accounts to use should be based on more that just reading one blog post.
+> Note: The decision of which types of investment accounts to use should be based on more that just reading one blog post.
 However, hopefully this article will give you a little more knowledge and a place to start your own research.

 ---------